Bilingual Family Law Guidance for Washington Families.

 Services are provided in accordance with APR 28.
 A Limited License Legal Technician is not an attorney and does not represent clients in court or provide trial advocacy.

-*We do not provide contested representation or full-service litigation.
+*I do not provide contested representation or full-service litigation.

 • 1.
 Initiating a Parentage Action